artist and creative facilitator

 Workshops With Helen Bradbury

-This is an invitation to you to join me at Hidden Huntley on the afternoon of Sunday 10th of August 2-5pm for an afternoon of watercolour painting in this beautiful garden setting.
+This is an invitation and opportunity for to you to join me at Hidden Huntley just outside Belfast for an afternoon of watercolour painting in this beautiful garden setting.

 No experience necessary – all materials and light refreshments will be provided.